agentframework/agentframework/doc/architecture/decisions/0008-minify-build.md

 ## Consequences

-Hard to read the build by human. can use prettier to format if need.
+Hard to read the generated build.
+But you can read source code directly.